rmwesley/obu_dsrc_perso/README.md

 ```

 # EM API tester
+Please rewrite the Database SQL queries with prepared statements for safety.
 The access_token used is the same as the one for DM.
 So we use the same auth server client.
 Just execute the `dm_api_tester.dm_auth_client` Python module.